krishnan5307/Credit_card_default_prediction_with_mlflow/README.md

 # End-to-end-Machine-Learning-Project-with-MLflow

-The ml model predicts the probability of user being a credit card defaulter based on tbe histiry of user data
+The ml model predicts the probability of user being a credit card defaulter based on tbe history of user data.
+The project can be tracked using mlflow tracing sever

 ## Workflows